IntelLabs/nlp-architect/doc/source/kvmemn2n.rst

 Dataset
 =======
 The dataset used for training and evaluation is under the umbrella of the Facebook WikiMovies Dataset tasks (https://research.fb.com/downloads/babi/).
+Please download the dataset from that location.
+The terms and conditions of the data set license apply.
+Intel does not grant any rights to the data files.

 The dataset is comprised of questions and answers centered around movies.
 The files also contain a list of all entities in the dataset such as movie names, people's names, as well as other words which were tagged as entities.
 The last component of the dataset is a series of knowledge base items as follows:

 - Knowledge base.
 This comes from the Open Movie Database and MovieLens.
 The questions and answers are based on the KB.
 - Raw Wikipedia text on the movies.
 This text is limited to only the article summary (i.e., its introduction)